Madagascar: Economy

-Madagascar's GDP in 2015 was estimated at US$9.98 billion, with a per capita GDP of $411.82.
-Approximately 69% of the population lives below the national poverty line threshold of one dollar per day.
-According to the United Nations Development Programme, as of 2021, 68.4% of the population is multidimensionally poor.
-During 2011–15, the average growth rate was 2.6% but was expected to have reached 4.1% in 2016, due to public works programs and a growth of the service sector.
-The agriculture sector constituted 29% of Malagasy GDP in 2011, while manufacturing formed 15% of GDP.
-Madagascar's other sources of growth are tourism, agriculture and the extractive industries.
-The fishing sector represents US$800M or 6% of GNP with 200,000 direct jobs.
+Madagascar's GDP in 2015 was estimated at US$9.98 billion, with a per-capita GDP of $411.82.
+Approximately 69% of the population lived below the national poverty line threshold of one dollar per day; and according to the United Nations Development Programme, 68.4% of the population was multidimensionally poor as of 2021.

+During 2011–15, the country's average growth rate was 2.6% but expected to have reached 4.1% in 2016, due to public works programs and growth of the service sector.
+As of 2011, the agriculture sector constituted 29% of the GDP, with manufacturing at 15%.
+Madagascar's other sources of growth have been tourism, agriculture, and the extractive industries.
+The fishing sector represents US$800 million or 6% of GNP and directly employs 200,000 jobs.

-Tourism focuses on the niche eco-tourism market, capitalizing on Madagascar's unique biodiversity, unspoiled natural habitats, national parks and lemur species.
-An estimated 365,000 tourists visited Madagascar in 2008, but the sector declined during the political crisis with 180,000 tourists visiting in 2010.
-However, the sector has been growing steadily for a few years.
-In 2016, 293,000 tourists landed in the African island with an increase of 20% compared to 2015.
-For 2017 the country has the goal of reaching 366,000 visitors, while for 2018 government estimates are expected to reach 500,000 annual tourists.
+Tourism focuses on the niche ecotourism market, capitalizing on Madagascar's unique biodiversity, unspoiled natural habitats, national parks, and lemur species.
+An estimated 365,000 tourists visited Madagascar in 2008, but the sector declined during the political crisis in 2010 with only 180,000 tourists visiting.
+It then grew steadily for a few years.
+In 2016, 293,000 tourists came to the island, representing an increase of 20% compared to 2015.
+The country had the goal of drawing 366,000 visitors in 2017 and 500,000 in 2018.

-The island is still a very poor country in 2018; structural brakes remain in the development of the economy: corruption and the shackles of the public administration, lack of legal certainty, and backwardness of land legislation.
-The economy, however, has been growing since 2011, with GDP growth exceeding 4% per year; almost all economic indicators are growing, the GDP per capita was around $1600 (PPP) for 2017, one of the lowest in the world, although growing since 2012; unemployment was also cut, which in 2016 was equal to 2.1% with a work force of 13.4 million as of 2017.
-The main economic resources of Madagascar are tourism, textiles, agriculture, and mining.
+Madagascar was still a very poor country in 2018 and structural brakes remained on its development: corruption and the shackles of the public administration, lack of legal certainty, and backward land legislation.
+The economy, however, had grown since 2011, with GDP growth exceeding 4% per year.
+Almost all economic indicators were also growing: the GDP per capita was around $1,600 (PPP) for 2017, one of the lowest in the world, although growing since 2012; unemployment was also cut, which in 2016 was equal to 2.1% with a work force of 13.4 million as of 2017.

 In 2017, poverty affected 92% of Madagascar's population.
 The country ranked fourth globally in terms of chronic malnutrition, with nearly one in two children under the age of five experiencing stunted growth.
-Additionally, Madagascar was among the five countries where access to clean water was most limited.
-According to the NGO WaterAid, approximately 12 million people lacked access to safe drinking water.
+Additionally, it was among the five countries where access to clean water was most limited.
+According to the NGO WaterAid, in 2021 approximately 12 million people lacked access to safe drinking water.

-As of 2025, poverty affects approximately 80% of Madagascar's population, based on a daily income threshold of $2.15 (2017 PPP).
-Nearly 1.94 million people are projected to experience high levels of acute food insecurity during the lean season.
-Access to clean water remains a critical issue.
-Madagascar remains a water-stressed country, with climate shocks and infrastructure gaps exacerbating the crisis.
+As of 2025, poverty affected approximately 80% of Madagascar's population, based on a daily income threshold of $2.15 (2017 PPP), and nearly 1.94 million people were projected to experience high levels of acute food insecurity during the lean season.
+Access to clean water is a critical issue, as Madagascar remains a water-stressed country, with climate shocks and infrastructure gaps exacerbating the crisis.